 (3) The recommendations of the report are summarized in the Annex below.

 1) The Moldovan government should promote the adoption by the Parliament of relevant environmental laws to fully implement the EU environmental acquis ensuing from the Association Agreement.
 New approaches in the development of environmental policy and legislation should be used, including convergence with key principles governing the EU framework legislation.

-2) An Action Plan on the implementation of the Aarhus Convention until at least 2025 should be elaborated on the basis of a clear methodology analysing the factors which did not allow the realization of the previous 2011–2015 plan.
+2) An Action Plan for the implementation of the Aarhus Convention until at least 2025 should be elaborated on the basis of a clear methodology analyzing the factors which did not allow the realization of the previous 2011–2015 plan.

 3) The structure of central environmental authorities should be revised to avoid the overlapping of functions and to make the institutional structure more effective by, in particular, separating the permit and inspection functions and creating an executive agency for monitoring, information exchange, and permits under the Ministry of the Environment.